RivaD2/personal/Udemy-react-with-redux/streams/client/README.md

 - React
 - API server that lists out all the streams or channels that a user can watch
-- RTMP(Real Time Messaging Protocol) server which handles video streaming itself
+- OBS for RTMP(Real Time Messaging Protocol) server which handles video streaming itself
+- Flv.js
 - React-Redux
 - Redux
 - Redux-Form